 The development of decision research is the most pronounced influence of the social sciences on professional education and societal change that we have witnessed in the last half-century.
 Kahneman is the greatest social scientist of our time, and Thinking, Fast and Slow provides an integrated history of the fields of behavioral decision research and behavioral economics, the role of our two different systems for processing information (System 1 vs. System 2), and the wonderful story of Kahneman’s relationship with Amos Tversky (Tversky would have shared Kahneman’s Nobel Prize had he not passed away at an early age.).

 2. Nudge: Improving Decisions About Health, Wealth and Happiness by Richard Thaler & Cass Sunstein

 This is another one I think most of you have heard of but it’s a classic.
 I once used this book as the foundation to make the case to a management team for hiring a group of behavioral psychologists.
-Along with Thinking, Fast and Slow it is part of the ultimate behavioural economics reading list.
+Along with Thinking, Fast and Slow it is part of the ultimate behavioral economics reading list.

 Nudge takes the study of how humans depart from rational decision making and turns this work into a prescriptive strategy for action.
 Over the last 40 years, we have learned a great deal about the systematic and predictable ways in which the human mind departs from rational action.
 Yet, we have observed dozens of studies that show the limits of trying to debias the human mind.
 Nudge highlights that we do not need to debias humans, we simply need to understand humans, and create decision architectures with a realistic understanding of the human to guide humans to wise decisions.
 Nudge has emerged as the bible of behavioral insight teams that are transforming the ways countries help to devise wise policies.